kyma-project/btp-manager/docs/user/02-10-usage.md

     kubectl apply -f btp-access-credentials-secret.yaml
    ```

-4. When you have your Secret, create your ServiceInstance with the **btpAccessCredentialsSecret** field in spec pointing to the newly created `test-secret` Secret and with other parameters as needed.
+4. When you have the Secret, create your ServiceInstance with the **btpAccessCredentialsSecret** field in spec pointing to the newly created `test-secret` Secret and with other parameters as needed.

 Here is an example of a ServiceInstance which you can apply: